 - heart issues, like mitral valve prolapse or abnormal heart rhythm

 - decreased testosterone

 - kidney problems

-Remember: You aren’t alone.
-Many people have eating disorders like anorexia.
-Though the people you meet on pro-ana sites may make you feel like part of a group, it isn’t the kind of group that will help you get healthy again.
-In the end, these people don’t have your best interests at heart.
+Many people experience challenges with disordered eating.
+Though the people you meet on pro-ana sites may make you feel like you’re part of a group, it isn’t the kind of group that will help you stay healthy.